Career Guide | Healthcare Management

 A bachelor's degree in healthcare management is an ideal starting place for this career.
 This degree will help students learn about healthcare technology, regulations, budgets, marketing, and more.
 A bachelor's degree can help students be prepared for higher education, like an MBA in healthcare management.
 An MBA in healthcare management can get students further prepared for a future in community health management.
 It helps students learn about leadership, strategy, and other vital elements of community healthcare.

-Top level executives in a hospital hold titles like chief executive officer (CEO), chief financial officer (CFO), hospital director, chief operations officer (COO), and more.
+Top-level executives in a hospital hold titles like chief executive officer (CEO), chief financial officer (CFO), hospital director, chief operations officer (COO), and more.
 These executives are in charge of the overall management of the hospital and how it runs.
-They oversee all the goals, all the processes, the budgets, the operations, and more.
+They oversee all goals, processes, budgets, operations, and more.
 They oversee hundreds of employees and have many people reporting directly to them to ensure the organization runs smoothly.

 The average annual salary for C-level executives is $130,000, but this will largely depend on the size of the hospital where you work.
 Hospital executives in rural areas may earn less, while hospital executives in large cities can earn much more.
 You will need many years of experience and at least a master's degree in order to be qualified for these positions.